awsmin/Embed-Any-Documents/readme.txt

 4. <strong>Cross-browser compatibility.</strong> The viewers are mobile-ready and cross-browser compatible.

-5. <strong>Clean and Minimal UI.</strong> Embed Any Document comes with a clean and minimal UI.
+5. <strong>Clean and Minimal UI.</strong> Embed Any Document comes with a clean and clutter-free UI.

 <h4>Video Demo</h4>